Aaryan-Thakur/tsx-java-26Feb2023/README.md

 ﻿# tsx-java-26Feb2023
-This is a project made for as an assignment for TechStax internship It enables the tracking of events of a particular github repository by setting up a webhook endpoint whitc the github repo can send event inforamtion to
-It also has a feature to retrive the list of all commits of a repo
+As an assignment assigned by TechStax internship, I have created a tool that allows for tracking events of a specific GitHub repository.
+The tool sets up a webhook endpoint that can receive event information from the GitHub repository.
+Additionally, the tool includes a feature for retrieving a list of all commits associated with the repository.
 -----------------------------------------------------------------------------
 Installed prerequsites-